elukuro/goheruv2.0.5/src/article/02-how-to-switch-value.md

----
-title: "Swapping values between variables"
+## Swapping values between variables

-date: "25 Jan 2021"
----
+### 25 Jan 2021

 You often come across coding skill sessions where they test your ability to swap the values of two variables.
 A mediocre developer usually does this via the `third var technique` shown below:

 ```
 // they used var here instead of let :( what a shame